maheswariridhi/humanoid-video-to-3d/README.md

 ## Approach

-- **MASt3R** predicts a 3D point per pixel and recovers camera poses — no COLMAP, no calibration needed
+- **MASt3R** predicts a 3D point per pixel and recovers camera poses
 - Frames are extracted at 2 fps, blurry ones dropped, then thinned to 25 to fit GPU memory
 - Semantic labels use **SegFormer (ADE20K)** on each frame, lifted to 3D via the MASt3R pointmaps, then voxel-majority-voted across frames for multi-view consistency
 - Output is a binary PLY (opens in MeshLab, Blender, CloudCompare) + standalone interactive `preview.html`